homma/JSUtils/README.md

 - a hit tester

 ## hyperscript
-- my personal implementation of HyperScript
+- my personal implementation of the HyperScript

 ## json2kv
 - a converter between JSON and key-value pairs